ftCommunity/ftcommunity-TXT/uboot_config/readme.md

 This script changes the UBoot setup of a Fischertechnik TXT to let it boot from SD card.

-<font color="red">This script changes some vital settings of the device.
+**This script changes some vital settings of the device.
 A failure may result in the device becoming unusable and requiring professional service.
-You have been warned!!!</font>
+You have been warned!!!**

 ## Prerequisites